SalvadorMuro/SMProjects/README.md

 My highlights of personal and academic projects

 # Michelin Stars from Another World
-2D platormer adventure built in Unity.
+2D platformer adventure built in Unity.
 This repo contains assets related to the gameplay and Unity project settings.

 - Multiple playable characters with unique abilities